hackcraft-sk/bwu-java/README.md

 bwu-java is supposed to add a layer above traditional JNIBWAPI trying to make it more comfortable to work with.

+### Current version

+This project is currently under heavy development.
+It is far from finished and also far from alpha version.

 ## Overview

 Why to write